The Song of Moses

 God met with Moses and Joshua (Deuteronomy 31:16-18) who was going to lead the Israelites after Moses’ death.
 And the Lord told them that after Moses’ departure, the people of Israel would go back on the covenant that God had made with them and worship the heathen gods of the Canaanite nations.

 And the Lord told Moses to write down the words of a song to teach the people God’s ways, so that it may be a “witness for Me against the children of Israel” (Deuteronomy 31:19).
-Moses did as he was told (Deut.
-31:22).
-And then he “spoke in the hearing of all the assembly of Israel the words of this song until they were ended” (Deuteronomy 31:30).
+Moses did as he was told (Deuteronomy 31:22).
+And then he “spoke in the hearing of all the assembly of Israel the words of this song until they were ended” (verse 30).

 Verses 15–18 portray Israel’s unfaithfulness and idolatry.
 And their apostasy moved the Lord to warn them (verses 19–27) that He will bring national ruin and destruction.
 Verses 28–43 describe how the Lord has determined to call the Israelites through their deep distress, that they may recover spiritually and have victory over their enemies.

-Some of the highlights of the poem is the portion that describes God’s tender love for His people:
+This is a portion that describes God’s tender love for his people:

 “He found him in a desert land

 He encircled him, He instructed him,

 He kept him as the apple of His eye.

 Carrying them on its wings,